vuxcode/pr1-project-loke-nordlander-olsson/time-report.md

   - Added more info regarding how the program works
   - Xp variable now uses += instead of repeating xp

+- 2021-11-04 19:38 Worked for 35 minutes.
+I have done:
+  - Added console log to check previous actions.

-Total time spent: 6 hours and 20 minutes.
+Total time spent: 6 hours and 55 minutes.